Sugar cookies on a glass plate. There are two decorated stars on top.

 4. Beat in the orange and vanilla extract, until you have a smooth mixture.

-5. Add in the baking powder, salt, and cardamom.
+5. Sprinkle in the baking powder, salt, and cardamom.
 Stir to combine.

-7. Split the dough in half and form each half into a disk with your hands.
+7. Split the dough in half and form each into a disk.

-8. Wrap each disk in cling-film and place in the refrigerator to chill 1-2 hours.
+8. Wrap each disk completely in plastic wrap and place in the refrigerator to chill for at least 1 hour.

 9. Roll the dough out, on a floured counter top.
-Turn the dough frequently and apply more flour, as needed, to stop the dough from sticking.
-The sugar cookie dough should be ½ cm in thickness when rolled out.
+Turn the dough frequently and apply more flour as needed, to stop the dough from sticking.
+Roll to about ½ cm in thickness.

 10. Using cookie cutters, cut the dough into shapes.